yuchenzh/DDOF/readme.md

     python getDiffPoly.py
     ```
 to generate the simplified table (for method 2).
+Note, you might need to set change some configuration settings, such as the range of pressure and temperature (See 'getDiffTable.py' and 'getDiffPoly.py').

 ### Put the table in the constant folder of your case